 None of these conditions are considered to be psychiatric in nature, nor are they paid for by psychiatric payors.
 A minority of these conditions are considered "preventable".
 You quoted Mass General's HELP program, pioneered by Sharon Inouye, as evidence that delirium conditions are preventable.
 You quote her 1999 NEJM article, in which she applied a multi-component program to reduce the incidence of delirium in the hospital by 33%.
 What you failed to point out is that her study EXCLUDED patients under 70 and those on a ventilator, in a coma, with aphasia, with a terminal condition, or having combativeness, psychosis, or respiratory isolation.
 This was performed in a teaching hospital, as well.
 A 2006 follow-up study in Quality & Safety in Health Care surveyed 63 hospitals attempting to implement this program.
-While only 21% of the hospitals were community hospitals, more than half were unable to implement any of it.
+While only 21% of the hospitals were community hospitals, more than half were unable to implement at least half of the six core interventions, while one-third were not able to implement any of it.